 To book a visit:

 Tuesday to Friday (9 am – 5 pm)

 Carl Kostyál Gallery | London | Stockholm

-The Hungarian Swedish-born Carl Kostyál opened his eponymous gallery at no. 12A Savile Row, London W1 in 2010 after a decade of private dealing and advising.
+Carl Kostyál opened his eponymous gallery at no. 12A Savile Row, London W1 in 2010 after a decade of private dealing and advising.
 He launched his first Stockholm space, Isbrytaren, at Igeldammsgatan 20, Stockholm in 2013 and in 2016 moved to the former German Embassy at Artellerigatan.

-In the spirit of bringing artists together and creating opportunities for critical friendships and alliances to form, the Gallery runs two invitational artist residency programmes, Fontana di Vita in Matera, Basilicata, and CARs at Mohilef Studios in Los Angeles, in collaboration with artist Canyon Castator, and an invitational Draw Jam each summer in the south of Italy, where over twenty artists from all over the world are invited to spend time together and draw, culminating in an exhibition where the works are sold for charity, all activities which allow important friendships and artistic collaborations to develop and flourish.
+In addition to the gallery’s London and Stockholm programme, Carl Kostyál commissions artist projects at his home in Milan, runs two invitational artist residency programmes each year at Fontana di Vita in Matera, Basilicata and at Mohilef Studios in Los Angeles in collaboration with artist Canyon Castator and hosts an invitational Draw Jam each summer in the south of Italy, where over twenty artists from all over the world are invited to spend time together and draw, culminating in an exhibition where the works are sold for charity, all activities which allow important friendships and artistic collaborations to develop and flourish.